Henrygb/Clustering_Euroelections_in_R/Clustering_Euroelections_in_R.md

 Boroughs are clustered on the basis of the party shares of the votes in each borough.

-To provide a bit of comparability between methods, the clustering attempts to create six clusters of the boroughs each time: looking at the dendrograms seems to suggest that this may not always be sensible, and if the next branch almost has the same height as the previous branch then five or seven clusters could be a better choice.
+To provide a bit of comparability between methods, the clustering attempts to create six clusters of the boroughs each time: looking at the dendrograms seems to suggest that six may not always be sensible, and if the next branch almost has the same height as the previous branch then five or seven clusters could be a better choice.

 ```r